Water Heater Replacement | Water Heater Pros | Sacramento, Ca

 UNDERSTANDING TANK VS TANKLESS WATER HEATERS

-The differences in tank vs tankless water heaters can be summed up in 4 categories:
+The differences in tank and tankless water heaters can be summed up in 4 categories:

 The biggest problems that people have with their hot water is not having enough.
 You may find that hot water doesn’t last long enough for everyone in your family to get a hot shower, or that it runs out partway through, and takes awhile to reheat.
 These are problems that only exist with a tank water heater.
 A gas tankless heater can solve that problem.
 That’s because of how the two kinds of heaters work:

 Tank heaters preheats a limited amount of water in the tank.
 You can get a bigger tanks, but they’re expensive and there’s still a limit.
 If you use up all the hot water in the tank, you run out until it refills and reheats.
 This is what makes taking a long shower no fun.

 Tankless heaters heat up water as the demand is needed—whenever you turn on the faucet.
 Gas tankless units can bring cold water up to piping hot temperatures in a matter of seconds.

 One of the biggest things homeowners want out of a new water heater is energy efficiency.
 This is where there’s the most dramatic difference between the two heaters:

-A tank heater operates continuously.
+A tank-type heater operates continuously.
 That means it’s running even when you’re asleep, and much of that hot water will never even be used.
 That’s a lot of wasted energy—that you pay for.